 Eligible homecare and personal support workers who are participants in the Benefit Trust and have lost hours because of COVID-19 can apply for the Hardship PTO Benefit in three steps:

 2. Tell your Local Service Delivery Office (consumer’s case manager) to click here to complete the Hardship PTO Verification form.
 You can contact your consumer’s case manager directly, or use this form to send them an email asking them to fill out the Verification Form.
 This form must be submitted within 90 days of your payment being processed.

 How will I know if I was eligible for PTO benefits on February 1, 2020?

-If you worked 80 or more hours of eligible homecare or personal support work in October, November or December of 2019, you were probably eligible for PTO benefits on February 1, 2020.
+If you worked 80 or more eligible working hours of homecare or personal support work in October, November or December of 2019, you were probably eligible for PTO benefits on February 1, 2020.
 If you were eligible to receive regular PTO benefits on February 1, 2020, you should have received a packet from the Oregon Homecare Workers Benefit Trust that stated the number of PTO hours you were eligible to receive, and information about how to request a check for your PTO benefits.
-Note: you can also be eligible for Hardship PTO if you lost bargaining unit hours due to COVID-19 and worked 40 hours in either January or February 2020.
+Note: you can also be eligible for Hardship PTO if you lost eligible working hours due to COVID-19 and worked 40 hours in either January or February 2020.

 What does the Hardship Paid Time Off benefit pay for?

 This special benefit was created to help Homecare and Personal Support Workers whose work hours have been impacted by the COVID-19 pandemic.
 It is a hardship benefit that can only be used by care providers who meet the criteria.
 If you lost work hours because of anything related to COVID-19 in your own or in your consumer’s life, you probably meet the eligibility requirement.
 For instance, you may qualify for this benefit if: